Loan Considerations for Purchasing a Home

 At the time of writing, conventional loans are usually operating with a maximum of 36% of gross income to pay the PITI, and 43% total of gross income for the PITI, plus all other recurring debts like car payments, student loans, etc.

-Typically, a financed real estate transaction in the Summit and Park County areas will take 5 – 6 weeks.
-Under 5 weeks is doable to complete the transaction, but challenging, with the most significant obstacle often being the appraisal process time frame.
+Typically, a financed real estate transaction in the Summit and Park County areas will take 5 – 6 weeks or more, with the most significant obstacle often being the appraisal process time frame.

 Note – Loans can sometimes fail during the underwriting process because of innocent actions by the home buyer.
-While the home purchase is being completed by the loan underwriters, do not make any large purchases, or close any accounts.
+While the loan underwriters are completing the home purchase, don't make any large purchases or close any accounts.

-Buyers having their prequalification in place before looking at homes to purchase will have a much smoother and simplified purchase process.
+Buyers having their prequalification in place before viewing homes to purchase will have a much smoother and simplified purchase process.

-Please contact us for additional information, or with questions about purchasing a home in Summit or Park County.
+Please contact us for additional information or with questions about purchasing a home in Summit County or Fairplay.